DrSneus/Video-Game-Completionist-Calculator/README.md

 For best results please use titles of games on Steam with achievements, as data regarding achievements is taken directly from the Steam store page.

+For the user searches, it is important that the user's game collection is not private, and that they have enabled a Custom URL for their profile.

 # Checklist
 Ongoing:
 * Add other relevant information in text, not statistics